-Liverpool caps season recovery by clinching CL qualification
+Liverpool grabs Champions League spot to cap season recovery

 After winning the Premier League trophy last season — to end a 30-year English title drought — celebrating third place might seem underwhelming.
 Especially when the team was top the last time fans were allowed briefly back onto the Kop in December.

-But when Liverpool was beaten at an empty Anfield 77 days ago by Fulham, the champions dropped to eighth place, four points from fourth.
+Liverpool was in a downward spiral, dropping to eighth place 77 days ago after being beaten at an empty Anfield by a Fulham side that would go on to be relegated.

-Even with key players still injured — notably center back Virgil van Dijk — Jürgen Klopp masterminded a recovery to ensure the comedown from the title last July wasn’t quite as crushing by securing a return to the Champions League.
+Even with key players still injured — notably center back Virgil van Dijk — Klopp used the final 10 league games to mastermind an unbeaten recovery to ensure the comedown from the title last year wasn’t quite as crushing by securing a return to the Champions League.

+“Fighting through and finishing third it is one of the best lessons to learn for life,” Klopp said.
+“From nowhere to the Champions League in five weeks — that’s a massive achievement.”

+It was only a month ago that Liverpool wanted out of the Champions League with the ill-fated bid to split to join a European Super League.

 More AP soccer: https://apnews.com/hub/soccer and https://twitter.com/AP_Sports